Cycling for Fitness

 Stick To the Workout Plan and Routine

-Once you’ve incorporated cycling in your workout plan and routine, it’s crucial to stick with it no matter what.
+Once you’ve incorporated cycling into your workout plan and routine, it’s crucial to stick with it no matter what.
 Achieving a certain fitness level is not easy (as you’d surely know by now), so don’t let a couple of lazy days derail you.

 It’s not a big deal if you skip a ride or two – don’t beat yourself up over it, but make sure not to make it a habit.
 After a while, you’ll probably get so accustomed to cycling that you’ll often feel the need to go out and put other things behind for a moment.